 Well, burnout is not a matter to be taken lightly; and can pose a severe threat to your career.
 In her book The Power of Slow: 101 Ways to Save Time in Our 24/7 World, Christine Louise Hohlbaum describes burnout as:

 …a ‘silent condition’ induced by chronic stress that is characterized by emotional [or] physical exhaustion, cynicism and a lack of professional efficacy,

 Burnout reduces productivity and saps your energy, leaving you feeling increasingly helpless, hopeless, cynical, and resentful.
 Eventually, you may feel like you have nothing more to give.

-Burnout can leave you feeling defeated, trapped, detached and unmotivated.
-It’s no small wonder then, that the phenomenon negatively impacts work performance as well.
-Procrastination, tardiness, and avoidance of responsibilities are all linked with on-the-job burnout.
-It can even affect you physically, leading to constant feelings of fatigue, loss of appetite, and frequent illness.
+Burnout can leave you feeling defeated, trapped, detached, and unmotivated.
+It’s no small wonder, then, that the phenomenon negatively impacts work performance as well.
+Procrastination, delay, and avoidance of responsibilities are all linked with on-the-job burnout.
+Burnout can even affect you physically, leading to constant feelings of fatigue, loss of appetite, and frequent illness.

 But, you’ve got a business to run.
 And you’re not going to let burnout stall your career.
 So what can you do?
 Remind yourself that running a business is a marathon, not a sprint.
-And, prepare yourself for the long run with these five tips.
+And, prepare yourself for the long run with these five tips for preventing burnout.

 Be honest with yourself.

 Most definitions of burnout include mentions of cynicism.

 Cynicism is defined as “the feeling of distrust or that something isn’t going to work out well.”
 A cynical outlook encourages disengagement- because it’s not going to work out anyway, right?
 And, if it’s not going to work out, then why try?